 Intrauterine Twin Bonding

 As twins develop together, studies have shown that they form a social bond that includes reaching out for one another and touching each other, a demonstration of the inherent impulse to make contact with other humans.
 This early bond may explain why twin babies are often extremely close, even developing their own imperceptible languages as they grow.

-In this documentary by National Geographic assessed the development of twins in the womb, explaining the growth process of twins from embryo to fully formed baby.
+In the National Geographic documentary by In The Womb, they assessed the development of twins in the womb, explaining the growth process of twins in utero to fully formed baby.
 Around 12 or 13 weeks, twin babies take on a more human appearance, and their head and body size becomes more proportional.
 The first ultrasound happens around this time, and the presence of one or multiple placentas can help a tech identify whether a woman is having identical or fraternal twins.